ibm-cloud-docs/virtualization/set-simple-caching-name-server-virtuozzo.md

     Starting named:                                            [  OK  ]

-    [root@virtuozzo ~]#
+    [root@virtuozzo ~]#```

-Alternatively, you can add a bridged network interface by using Virtuozzo, assign unique internal IP addresses from your internal netblock, and add a static route.
-Internal routing provides access to your internal infrastructure, so keep this in mind if you have a mixed network and relaxed filtering on the servers in your internal network.
+Alternatively, you can add a bridged network interface by using Virtuozzo, assign unique internal IP addresses from your internal net block, and add a static route.
+Internal routing provides access to your internal infrastructure, so keep this alternative solution in mind if you have a mixed network and relaxed filtering on the servers in your internal network.